South Africa's Zuma wants arms deal corruption charges set aside

 Ramaphosa has made the fight against corruption a priority as he seeks to woo foreign investment and revamp an ailing economy.

-Writing by Alexander Winning; Editing by Richard Balmforth
+Writing by Alexander Winning and Olivia Kumwenda-Mtambo; Editing by Richard Balmforth